taskflow/taskflow/README.md

   [] (int i) {
     std::cout << "AB and CD run in parallel" << '\n';
   },
-  2  // group two tasks at a time
+  2  // partition the range to two groups
 );
 ```

-By default, taskflow performs an even partition over worker threads
+By default, taskflow performs an even partition over the maximum hardware concurrency
 if the group size is not specified (or equal to 0).

 In addition to range-based iterator, `parallel_for` has another overload of index-based loop.